bhanu200405/kpi-dashboard-data-analysis/README.md

 ## 🧾 What I Analyzed

-This project focuses on analyzing a 2-year retail dataset (2023–2024) to understand real business performance and identify key factors affecting sales, profit, and customer behavior.
+This project analyzes a 2-year retail dataset (2023–2024) to understand business performance and identify key factors affecting sales, profit, and customer behavior.

-The analysis helps in solving business problems such as:
+The analysis focuses on solving real business questions such as:
-- Identifying top-performing products and categories
+- Which products generate the highest revenue?
-- Understanding customer purchasing patterns
-- Evaluating regional sales performance
+- How does region impact sales performance?
-- Analyzing impact of discounts on profitability
+- How do discounts affect profitability?
-- Studying monthly sales trends and seasonality
+- What drives repeat customer purchases?
 -
 - ## 📊 KPIs Calculated